formlio/forml/docs/tutorials/titanic/lifecycle.rst

    This should publish the project into your local file system :ref:`model registry <registry>` making it available for the production life cycle.
 It becomes the first published :ref:`release
-   <registry-package>` of this project versioned as ``0.1.dev0`` (according to the version from
+   <registry-package>` of this project versioned as ``0.1.dev1`` (according to the version from
    :ref:`setup.py <project-setup>`).

 Production Life Cycle
 ---------------------

-:ref:`Production life cycle <lifecycle-production>` does not need the project working copy, so feel free to change the directory to another location before executing the commands.
+The :ref:`production life cycle <lifecycle-production>` does not need the project working copy, so feel free to change the directory to another location before executing the commands.

 1. List the local registry confirming the project has been published as its first release: